History made: J&K police take oath under Indian Constitution for the first time

 Qureshi writes letter to top UN officials to reject bifurcation of Kashmir

-The new batch of policemen also comprises 50 of them who are specially trained to deal with rioting, stone pelting and arson.
+The new batch of policemen also comprises 50 of them who are specially trained to deal with rioting, stone-pelting, and arson.
 There are also special commandoes in this force who would deal with terror.

-During the ceremony, Lieutenant Governor of Jammu and Kashmir, Girish Chandra Murmu said that an addition 40,000 personnel would be recruited to the UT police.
+During the ceremony, Lieutenant Governor of J&K, Girish Chandra Murmu said that an addition 40,000 personnel would be recruited to the UT police.

-The Jammu and Kashmir police have played a major role in fighting terrorism.
-They have aided the Indian Army with logistics and ground level intelligence, which has been top notch.
+The J&K police have played a major role in fighting terrorism.
+They have aided the Indian Army with logistics and ground level intelligence, which has been top-notch.
 Sources say that the intelligence has been precise and actionable and this had led to the series of killings of not foot soldiers, but also top commanders, both local and those from Pakistan.

 In the past outfits such as the Hizbul Mujahideen have targeted police personnel and threatened them and their families of dire consequences.
-Posters warning the police personnel have also surfaced several times in the Valley.
+Posters warning the police personnel has also surfaced several times in the Valley.

 The police force will continue to play a very crucial role in J&K. The challenge ahead is immense with terror groups looking to target the Valley.